 The mix is really easy and most people would probably already have all the ingredients in their pantry.
 This recipe makes enough for 500g of meat.
 I usually use beef mince but you can use whatever takes your fancy.

-And if you need some topping inspiration for your next Mexican feast, whether you’re having tacos, nachos or burritos, then be sure to check out my Fresh Tomato Salsa (Pico De Gallo).
+And if you need some inspiration on using this spice mix, you’ll want to check out these easy Beef Burrito Bowls!
+And if you’re looking for some topping ideas for your next Mexican feast, whether you’re having tacos, nachos or burritos, then be sure to check out my Fresh Tomato Salsa (Pico De Gallo).

 Homemade Mexican Spice Mix

 - 1/2 tsp Garlic Salt